-A chest CT scan can help figure out the cause of lung symptoms such as shortness of breath or chest pain.
-It can also tell your doctor if you have certain lung problems such as a tumor, excess fluid around the lungs that is known as pleural effusion, or pneumonia.
+A chest CT scan can help find the cause of lung symptoms such as shortness of breath or chest pain.
+It can also tell your healthcare provider whether you have certain lung problems such as a tumor, excess fluid around the lungs known as pleural effusion, or pneumonia.

 In rare instances, some people have an allergic reaction to contrast dye.
 There is also a slight risk of cancer, particularly in growing children, because the test uses radiation.
 Although the amount of radiation from one test is usually less than the amount of radiation you are naturally exposed to over 3 years, patients should not receive more CT scans than what is recommended by clinical guidelines.

 A chest X-ray is a fast and painless imaging test to look at the structures in and around your chest.

 The test cannot diagnose COPD, but it can be used to find other conditions that may interact with COPD.
 The test may be done in a healthcare provider’s office, clinic, or hospital.
 You will stand, sit, or lie still for the test.